 By the same token, your tax deductions for the interest charges could be sizable, and they might even lower your taxable income enough to qualify for an increase in income-tested benefits, such as the Canada Child Benefit or Old Age Security.

 Borrowing and investing a larger sum of money might make it psychologically harder for you to stay invested if there’s a market downturn.
 For example, a 20% annual market loss on a $10,000 investment is $2,000, but the same percentage loss on a $100,000 investment is $20,000.
 And that loss may feel even more acute when you add the fact that your investment may be worth less than the outstanding debt on your HELOC.

 To recap, leveraging your HELOC to invest could be a smart strategy if you:

-- Have a lot to gain through the interest tax deductions;
+- Have a lot to gain through interest tax deductions.

-- Are certain you’ll be able to make your interest payments with ease and have a plan to pay back the principal;
+- Are confident you’ll be able to make your interest payments with ease and have a plan to pay back the principal;

 Another way borrowing to invest can give you a tax advantage is by taking out an RRSP loan.
 Many people do this to use all their allowable RRSP contribution room, which they can then deduct from their taxable income in the year they make the contributions.

 Using our earlier example of a $10,000 loan at a 5% interest rate for a three-year term and average annual investment returns of 4%, here’s the math on an RRSP loan: